SON Ambassador Program

 About the Program

-Launched in Fall 2022, the WVU School of Nursing Ambassador Program offers three positions each academic year on the Morgantown Campus, as well as one position each on the Beckley and Keyser Campuses.
+Launched in Fall 2022, the WVU School of Nursing Ambassador Program is offered each academic year on the Morgantown Campus, as well the Beckley and Keyser Campuses.

-Selected students must attend and assist with SON/WVU events, whether in person or virtual, along with working four office hours each non-event week in the Office of Student Services or elsewhere within SON as needed.
+Selected students must attend and assist with SON/WVU events for prospective students, whether in person or virtual, along with working four office hours each non-event week in the Office of Student Services or elsewhere within SON as needed.

-Students will be compensated with a $1,000 academic scholarship for the academic year, awarded in $500 increments per semester.
+Students will be compensated with a scholarship for the academic year, awarded in two increments over each semester.
 Candidates must be in good academic standing.

 When applications are open, students will receive an email with additional information about how to apply.